nathanbouret/hifr1-genai/README.md

 Local URL: http://localhost:8501
 ## used tools and services
 1. From Vertex AI:
-  PaLM 2 for Text (text-bison@001) For QA feature
+    - PaLM 2 for Text (text-bison@001) For QA feature
-  PaLM 2 for Chat (chat-bison@001) For Chat feature
+    - PaLM 2 for Chat (chat-bison@001) For Chat feature

 2. From Document AI:
-  Document OCR processor to Convert pdf to txt batch processor service to process many document parallelly
+    - Document OCR processor to Convert pdf to txt
+    - batch processor service to process many document parallelly

 3. Google cloud storage (Bucket) to store our corpus and results

 4. From workbench:
-  User-managed notebooks
+   - User-managed notebooks

 6. Vertex AI Matching Engine:
-We tried this service to create a vector store and retrieve similar documents.
+   -We tried this service to create a vector store and retrieve similar documents.
 Unfortunately, we could not integrate it to our pipeline due to the technical issues.

 Other tools:
 1. LangChain